 Now, more than ever, networking is a key part of business life.
 It can lead to finding a new job, new clients, new business opportunities and partnerships and most importantly, a way to learn and understand the world around you.

-In the last year at Georgetown, running two master’s programs–Integrated Marketing Communications and Design Management Communications–I have learned a lot of about networking.
+In the last year at Georgetown, running two master’s programs–Master's in Integrated Marketing Communications and Master's in Design Management Communications–I have learned a lot of about networking.
 I do it all the time to recruit faculty, guest speakers and find interesting projects.
 I have learned five key things about how to network and why networking should take a higher priority on your ‘to-do’ list:

 - Network your own way – I am an extreme extravert, so many aspects of networking are more natural and comfortable to me.
 I love to meet and talk to people.
 But still making the time and the effort needed to effectively network wasn’t easy.
 You have to find a way to network that works for you–maybe large networking events aren’t your thing but grabbing a quick cup of coffee with someone works.
 Develop your networking style and set goals for yourself that you try to meet each month.